sj1999-BIT/tp/docs/UserGuide.md

 **:information_source: Note on parameters used:**<br>
 * `PRICE` is used to indicate the price you have to pay for a person who you are hiring to help with your wedding, e.g. a chef.
-You may choose to not specifying it if the contact is your family/relative/friend.
+You may choose not to specify it if the contact is your family/relative/friend.
+In such a case, the default price is set to $0.00.
-* `IMPORTANT-INFORMATION` is used to indicate the important information that you need to take note of, e.g., if a contact is practicing vegetarian diet or is only contactable through WhatsApp.
+* `IMPORTANT-INFORMATION` is used to indicate the important information that you need to take note of, e.g., if a contact practices a vegetarian diet or is only contactable through WhatsApp.
 * `STATUS` is used to indicate if a person is confirmed to attend your wedding.
 It can also be used to indicate if you have confirmed that you are going to hire a person to help with your wedding.
 </div>